groupdocs/groupdocs-blog-content/Groupdocs.Blog/2017-10-02-add-paragraphmerger-using-groupdocs.comaprison-for-.net-17.10/index.md

 url: /2017/10/02/add-paragraphmerger-using-groupdocs.comaprison-for-.net-17.10/
 author: 'Rida Fatima'
 summary: ''
-tags: []
+tags: ['GroupDocs.Comparison for .NET Releases']
-categories: ['GroupDocs.Comparison for .NET Releases', 'GroupDocs.Comparison Product Family']
+categories: ['GroupDocs.Comparison Product Family']
 ---

 Team [![GroupDocs.Comparison](https://blog.groupdocs.com/wp-content/uploads/sites/4/2016/11/groupdocs-comparison-net.png)](https://www.groupdocs.com/products/comparison/net)GroupDocs  is really pleased to announce the release of version 17.10 of [GroupDocs.Comparison for .NET](http://www.groupdocs.com/products/comparison/net "Document Comparison API ") API which not only adds a number of new features to the API, but also adds numerous enhancements along-with some bug fixes.
 The API now allows adding password to PDF documents.
 It also adds ParagraphMerger to the API.
 Not only this; the API has also made improvements related to the PDF document format beside improving Comparison.Note and Comparison.Cells.
 A detailed overview of all the changes made to the API in version 17.10 is listed below.
 Please click [here](https://downloads.groupdocs.com/comparison/net) to download the latest API and check out all the latest features and improvements made to the API in this release.